etienneschalk/scientific-data-viewer/README.md

 ## ⚙️ Prerequisites

-Before using this extension, you need:

-1. **Python 3.13+** installed on your system
+Before using this extension, you need either **Python 3.13** or **uv** installed on your system.

-   - Former versions may work, but it is not guaranteed nor supported.
+---

+With **Python 3.13**:

+The extension will prompt you to install the following packages if they are not available:

-2. **Required Python packages**:
+1. **Required Python packages**:
    - xarray
    - matplotlib
-3. **Optional Python packages**:
+2. **Optional Python packages**:
    - netCDF4
    - h5py
    - rioxarray
    - cfgrib
    - zarr

+Note: Former Python versions may work, but it is not guaranteed nor supported.

+---

+With **uv**, the extension will create and manage its own python environment, indluding the Python version 3.13.
+The environment wil be stored in the extension dedicated storage, provided by VSCode or Cursor.

 ## 🎯 Usage